elishatofunmi/elishatofunmi/README.md

  - I’m currently working as a AI Engineer focused on sport analytics.
  - I'm currently researching on AI with respect to music decoding (interpretation and translation), furthermore, building state of the art application of computer vision to real-time analytics using Reinforcement learning.
  - I’m looking to collaborate on projects relating to AI based sport analytics using vision, language processing and state of the art reinforcement learning architectures.
- - Aim: Build optimized architectures with low-latency, fast inferencing/compute and real-time analytics.
+ - Aim: Build optimized architectures (scalable systems with state of the art technology), low-latency, fast inferencing/compute and real-time analytics.
  - Fun fact: I love maths and I implement it.